3 Day Escape FAQs

 This tour is an optional add-on to the 3 Day Escape trip.
 You’ll travel to an overlook called Engagement Point, which has sweeping views of the valley below and glimpses of stunning canyon walls in the distance.
 You’ll also explore a historic cabin known as Pa’s Pocket.
 The tour is about an hour and a half in length.

 Guests can drive an ATV (you must be 16 or older and have a valid driver’s license) or ride as a passenger in a ranger/UTV.
 The Rangers seat 4-5 guests plus a guide.
-2023 prices are TBD.
+The cost is $118 for a driver and $72 for a passenger.
 If interested, you can sign up once you arrive at Bar 10 Ranch.
 Advance reservations are not required.
 Credit cards are accepted.

 Insider tip: If you plan on adding on the ATV tour, we recommend bringing sunglasses and a bandana to cover your nose and mouth, as this off-road adventure can get quite dusty!